zhouhanc/informationtracer/README.md

 ### Pre-requisite
-- python 3
+- Python 3
-- you must already have a token, contact us to get a token
+- You must already have a token.
+If not, contact us to get a token.

 ### Overview our three main API endpoins
 1. Use Submit API to submit a query, and get a unique identifier called `id_hash256`
 2. Use Status API to check status of a running query, based on `id_hash256`
 3. Use Result API to get full result of a query, based on `id_hash256`
-4. For an end-to-end functional code, please see `example.py`
+4. For an end-to-end example, please see [example.py](https://github.com/zhouhanc/informationtracer/blob/main/example.py)

 ### Submit API
 Input: `query`, `token`, `start_date`, `end_date`